 Apple’s monitors are also known to not be VESA compatible.
 Smaller, cheaper monitors, monitors that are curved, and monitors that are too thin usually have a hole pattern that is not compatible with VESA mounts.
 That means you will have to use the custom stands and mounts provided directly by the first-party manufacturer.

 The good news: if you still want to use a VESA mountable monitor, adapters for these mounts are readily available and generally easy to use.
-Some adapters, like those provided for Apple computers, act as an aftermarket VESA plate and screw onto the back of the monitor, allowing you to then attach a mount or stand as usual.
+Some adapters, like those provided for Apple computers, act as an aftermarket VESA plate and screw onto the back of the monitor, allowing you to then attach a mount or monitor stand as usual.
 Other adapters essentially clamp onto your monitor so that you can avoid screwing anything directly into your monitor.

 Whether your display is compatible or requires an adapter, make sure you follow through by choosing the right mount for your needs.
 Pay attention to the screen size and weight ratings for your selected mount to avoid potential damage to your monitor.

 It’s good to understand the different types of mounts available along with specifications.
 Freestanding mounts are the most affordable option, allowing you to change your screen’s height, angle, and rotation without needing to worry about clamps or drilling holes in your desk.
 However, freestanding mounts don’t feature adjustable arms, making for less customization and fewer adjustments.